 Merle Great Danes are standard Great Danes as opined by the A.K.C.
 Despite your Merle Great Dane would not be a recognized Great Dane coat color for dog shows.
-A.K.C. views Merle Great Dane puppy as a purebred color of the Great Dane breed along with six other Great Dane coat colors.
+The A.K.C. views Merle Great Dane puppy as a purebred color of the Great Dane breed along with black, brindle, fawn, harlequin, blue, and mantle coat colors.

-There are seven genes besides ‘Merle’ which furnish various attributes to a Great Dane.
-‘Merle’ is fundamentally a gene responsible for the coat color of a Great Dane dog.
+There are seven genes besides ‘Merle’ that furnish various attributes to a Great Dane Merle.
+‘Merle’ is fundamentally a gene responsible for the coat color of the Great Dane dog.
 Excluding the chances of mutation the Merle coat color of a Great Dane puppy is due to this inherited gene.

 Merle Great Danes are lacking in fitness due to the ‘Merle’ gene.